 - Mother Unknown was Senior's first major novel, and he was turning it into a script at the time of his demise, but though I have some of the correspondence and Senior's synopsis, I have lost the script itself.
-However, whether or not it is recovered, this is a text out of which good cine could be made.
-As I translated it into English I was able to improve the text quite significantly, as here, unlike in Jacinto and Paco, Senior was still "unfinished" as a writer and thus quite improvable.
-As, in addition, the text had never received proper content editing, had been given a deplorable Spanish-to-French translation, and had not been written with cine in mind, the improvement really is quite dramatic.
-So considering that there was French interest in the terrible French text, in the 1980s, I feel that there ought to be a good chance that my into-English adaptation shall become the base for a script that can do rather well, especially as the book-text up until now has not been available in English.
-Also, there is today an “a la Tarantino” method of structuring scripts – a method that was not available back in the 1980s – that will suit the story-line excellently well.
+However, whether it is recovered or not, this is a text out of which good cine could be made.
+As I translated it into English I was able to improve the text quite significantly, as in this text, unlike in Jacinto and Paco, Senior was still "unfinished" as a writer and thus quite improvable.
+As, in addition, the text had never received proper content editing, had been given a deplorable Spanish-to-French translation, and had not been written with cine in mind, the improvements really are quite dramatic.
+So considering that there was French interest in the terrible French text, in the 1980s, I feel that there ought to be a good chance that my into-English adaptation shall become the base for a script that can do rather well, especially as the book-text up until now has not even been available in English.
+Also, there is today an “a la Tarantino” method of structuring scripts – a method that was not available/commonly used back in the 1980s – that will suit the story-line excellently well.
 Read More

 - Doña Juana.
-This was once a theatre script but got turned into a novella, and then (I have had it) turned back into a script.
-So far it is a very ndeveloped script, but once it has been turned back into the good theater script that it no doubt once was, theatre-to-film script development assistance will be needed.
+This was once a theatre script but got turned into a novella, and then turned back into a script.
+Now, as it has been turned back into the good theater script that it no doubts once was, theatre-to-film script development assistance will be needed.
 Senior was advised by his publishers, Gallimard, to take the novella (so a reconstructed script should be much better) to the Spanish film industry, something I do not think he ever did (but Marcel Marceau performed it as a mime-drama as Don Juan).
-However, I think of Doña Juana more as a theatre script than a could-be-movie: let’s see what happens once the script is done.
+However, I think of Doña Juana more as a theatre/musical script than a could-be-movie: let’s see what happens once the play gets staged.
 Read More

 - The Seal Castle.
 Senior, before leaving his homeland (Austro-Hungary), in order to save on the rent, took up residence in the famous Turkish Baths of Budapest (the castle).
-This book, which is a love-story, contains reflections/fantasies from this time.
+This book, which is a love story, contains reflections/fantasies from this time.
 We follow the protagonist, a good-looking actor, as an upper-class girl falls in love with him, against backstories of a black boxer who sells his skeleton (a bit racist despite my efforts, but I can fix that), and various staying-alive-scams.
-The ending is not (esp. cinematically) as good as it could have been, but there is potential.
+The ending is not (esp. cinematically) as good as it could have been, but there is lots of potentials.
 Read More

 - The Caspian Connection.
-This is a huge project, and it’s first semi-presentable book-drafts are only now seeing the light of day (in English and Swedish).
-These texts, I believe, sooner or later, are likely to become movies, but as I moronically have been working in two languages simultaneously, thus producing more headaches than texts, the most important present question is “Shall I proceed in English or Swedish?”
+This is a huge project, and its first semi-presentable book-drafts are only now seeing the light of day (in English and in Swedish).
+These texts, I believe, sooner or later, are likely to become movies, but as I moronically have been working in two languages simultaneously, thus producing as much headache as texts, the most important present question is “Shall I proceed in English or Swedish?”
 These scripts I would not be capable to develop to the standard I would like without help.
 Read More